 Once an applicant overcomes all objections of the Examiner, the application moves to the next phase in the application process: publication for opposition by third parties.

-In the 3 months after a trademark application is published for opposition, anyone can file an opposition to the application.
+For 2 months after a trademark application is published for opposition, anyone can file an opposition to the application.
 If you are thinking about opposing an application, remember – the opposition (or request for an extension of time to oppose) must be filed promptly.

-If an application is not opposed during the 3 month opposition period, or if it is opposed and the opposition is then dismissed or resolved, the application will proceed to allowance and be eligible for registration.
+If an application is opposed but the oppositions is later dismissed or resolved, the application will proceed to allowance and be eligible for registration.